 If you want to raise a reader, few things are as important as maintaining reading routines with your child.
 After all, this will help build reading stamina and a lifelong love of books!
-With a few small, easy steps, you can turn reading into one of your child’s favorite activities this year.
+With a few small, easy steps, you can turn reading into one of your child’s favorite activities.

-Here are five tips to encourage reading routines at home that will not only benefit your child in all subjects, but also reintroduce them to the joy of reading for pleasure on their own.
+Here are five tips to encourage reading routines at home that will not only benefit your child in all subjects, but also reinforce the joy of reading for pleasure on their own.

 1. Create a Reading Space